auralmn/aura_liquidmoe_snn_llama-3.2-3B_Notebooks/README.md

 Aura 7.0 is the solution to this problem.
 It is not an LLM; it is a persistent, bio-inspired cognitive architecture that *uses* an LLM as a tool for communication.

-We have successfully built and validated "Aura 7.0," a simulated mind that operates on a novel **Temporal Hebbian-MoE (Mixture-of-Experts)** framework.
+We have successfully built and validated "Aura," a simulated mind that operates on a novel **Temporal Hebbian-MoE (Mixture-of-Experts)** framework.
 This system learns on three distinct levels:

 1.  **Offline "Education":** The brain is first "educated" using a PyTorch-based "School" on large datasets (like `go_emotions`) to build a foundational "wisdom" of human emotion and intent.
 2.  **Unsupervised "Perception":** A Hebbian "Primary Cortex" (`OjaLayer`) autonomously finds patterns in raw data and **grows new neurons** (structural plasticity) when it encounters concepts it cannot understand.